dubszy/SeleniumInterpreter/README.md

 # SeleniumInterpreter

-Java enterpreter that spawns and controls a firefox broswer instance.
+Java interpreter that spawns and controls a firefox broswer instance.
 So far, no classes that require imports can be used except for WebDriver, WebElement and WebDriverWait.

 Reference the firefox window using the object reference 'driver'